CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

 1. Once the status shows completed To Review you can go back to server and check the newly migrated database.

    ![](Media/0055.png)

+## Review

+1. In this lab, you performed a data migration from MySQL to Azure Database for MySQL using the Azure portal.

+1. The process involved setting up the migration project, configuring source and target servers, and verifying the successful migration.

+You have successfully completed the lab